Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls: Methods

 \subsection{Datasets}

 Two datasets were used.
 An open dataset of 10 Able Bodied (AB) individuals including walking, running and stair ascent/descent activities in variable inclines and speeds \cite{reznick_lower-limb_2021}; and a dataset of 3 Transfemoral Amputees (TFA) walking at variable speeds, with their prescribed passive prosthesis and a powered prosthesis \cite{elery_effects_2020}.
 Both datasets were recorded using Vicon motion capture system accompanied by an instrumented treadmill (Bertec).
 In this work, for both datasets we analyzed steady-state walking, with zero incline over three speeds.
 The AB individuals walked at speeds ($0.8[m/s]$, $1.0[m/s]$, and $1.2[m/s]$), and each of the three amputees (TFA1, TFA2, TFA3) walked at a slow ($0.9[m/s]$, $0.8[m/s]$, $0.8[m/s]$), normal ($1.1[m/s]$, $1.0[m/s]$, and $1.0[m/s]$) and a fast ($1.3[m/s]$, $1.2[m/s]$, and $1.2[m/s]$) self selected speed, respectively.
-Joint moments are given as $[Nm/kg]$, normalized by body-weight.
+Joint torques were provided by the used datasets and normalized by body-weight ($[Nm/kg]$).